eirikt/Audit.js/README.md

  * _Application events are regarded as a first class construct_ in the application model, not just some infrastructural add-on piece.

- * _Application events are immutable_ - they are created and read, but never updated nor deleted.
+ * _Application events are immutable and forever_ - they are created and read, but never updated nor deleted.

  * When application state changes occur (creating, updating, or deleting something) event objects are created.
 These event objects contain the _state change only_ (a.k.a. the "diffs"/"deltas").
 Meta data like object type, object ID, user, and timestamp are also included.